al91liwo/pytorch-rl-lab/README.md

 ![Imgur](https://i.imgur.com/abSj3MD.png)

 To trial your models you can choose a model in the `outdir` that fits your needs.
+The model names that you need are always called `actortarget` with some numbers that represent the obtained `reward` in a training session.

 We choose the model that gained approx 10.000 reward and take the parameters.csv to a new folder called `test_model` and safe the policy as `policy` and take the specified `parameters.csv` into `test_model`.